euclidprobe/euclidprobe.github.io/index.md

 <b> New resellers & Integrators!</b>
 The list of <a href="/00-getting.html#resellers"> resellers </a>and integrators is growing!

-We are pleased to announce that Euclid Probe is now being sold by DLL-PDF and Advanced 3D Printing!
+We are pleased to announce that Euclid Probe is now being sold by DLLPDF and Advanced 3D Printing!
 The addition of Euclid Probe compliments to each of their list of exceptional products.

 <a href="https://www.advanced3dprinting.com/shop/" target="blank"><img src="images\A3dp.png" style="width:250px">  &nbsp; &nbsp; Advanced 3D Printing</a>  <img src="images\country\150USA.png">